-We first visited Mdina in the evening, and it truly lives to its name.
+We first visited Mdina in the evening, and it truly lives up to its name.
 There is a deep silence in the streets while you feel its long, illustrious history speak to you.
 It captured our imagination.
 We enjoyed our visit so much that we returned to see it during the daytime.
-It is an entirely different experience with many places open to visit where we became even more immersed in Malta’s history.
+It was an entirely different experience, with many places open to visit, where we became even more immersed in Malta’s history.

 Gozo is an excellent day trip if you are willing to start early.
 Take the ferry over to the second largest of the islands.
 It is free in this direction, which we did not know when we arrived.
 The ferries depart every 30 minutes, and all you have to do is drive up to the waiting area.
 On the return to the main island, you will drive through a toll booth to pay.

 Comino is the smallest island of the three and is virtually inhabited.
 You can get boat rides to the island and see the famous Blue Lagoon.
-Not to be confused with the famous thermal spa in Iceland of the same name.
+Not to be confused with the famous thermal spa of the same name in Iceland in Iceland.
 This is a section of water between the Island of Comino and many other tiny islands and rocky outcrops.
 There are many caves and unique rock formations to visit while there.
 Excellent Snorkeling and swimming in the area draw many tourists.
 It is gorgeous but can be very crowded during the peak season as it is a top destination in Malta.
 We found several companies at the ferry dock to Gozo Island offering boat tours to the Blue Lagoon.

 Hagar Qim and Mnajdra Temples

-These sites are very popular, and there is quite a bit of walking involved to see both.
+These sites are very popular, and there is quite a bit of walking to see both.
 Even though we were there in late fall, it was hot that day.
-We suggest you take a bottle of water with you and don’t hesitate to pay one euro to take the golf cart ride back up the hill.
+We suggest you take a bottle of water with you and don’t hesitate to pay one euro for the golf cart ride back up the hill.

 Over different periods, many Watch and Defensive towers were built around all three islands to protect them from invaders.
-Thirteen of the Towers built by the Grand Master de Redin between 1658 and 1659 are still standing and can be seen in towns or near more significant destinations.
+Thirteen of the Towers built by the Grand Master de Redin between 1658 and 1659 still stand and can be seen in towns or near more significant destinations.